-Consistently over 400 neurointerventional operations per year were performed by the service over the last three years.
-Due to the complete catchment of the Western Australian population, a comprehensive training of all neurointerventional operations can be provided, including aneurysm treatment, stroke intervention, extracranial revascularization (stenting), tumour and epistaxis embolization, vascular malformation assessment and treatment (including AVM and dAVF), endovascular treatment of vasospasm, physiological testing including balloon test occlusion and Wada testing, and paediatric neurointervention.
+Consistently over 800 neurointerventional operations per year, excluding catheter angiography, was performed by the service over the last three years.
+Due to the complete catchment of the Western Australian population, a comprehensive training of all neurointerventional operations can be provided, including aneurysm treatment, stroke intervention, extracranial revascularization (stenting), dural sinus stenting, tumour and epistaxis embolization, vascular malformation assessment and treatment (including AVM and dAVF), endovascular treatment of vasospasm, physiological testing including balloon test occlusion and Wada testing, and paediatric neurointervention.

 Formal meetings include:

 Three Neurodiagnostic Fellows are also within NIISwa.
 The Neurodiagnostic Fellows are not directly involved in neurointerventional procedures but are involved in the imaging work up and get a comprehensive understanding of the role of intervention in these cases.
 The Interventional Neuroradiology Fellow is involved in a 1:4 on-call system with the three Neurodiagnostic Fellows.
 Close supervision is provided by a Consultant on call.